yui/yeti/README.md

 You can then visit that URL on your mobile (or any other) device and have it run new tests.

-## Caveats

-Yeti is known to work on:

- - Mac OS X
- - Linux

-You must start Yeti's client in the directory you'll be serving tests from.
-For security reasons, Yeti will reject requests that try to access files outside of the directory you start Yeti in.

-## Installation

-This is experimental software.
-Use at your own risk.

-You will need Node.js v0.6.x or later.
-Node.js v0.6.12 is recommended.

-If you want to run Yeti Next, clone this project if you haven't yet done so.

-    $ git clone git://github.com/reid/yeti.git
-    $ cd yeti

-Now install it.

-    $ npm install -g

-Installing [localtunnel][] helps proxy Yeti outside of your firewall.
-It's available as a Ruby gem:

-    $ gem install localtunnel

 ## Yeti API

 You can `require("yeti")` inside your application to script Yeti for your own use.